CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Methodology

 \subsection{Overview}

-In this paper, we leverage both generative models and retrieval models to produce results that are both coherent and informed by the external syntax knowledge.
-The overall process of \modelname is illustrated in Figure~\ref{fig:illus}, which consists of three stages as follows.
+In this paper, we leverage both generative models and retrieval models to produce results that are coherent and informed by expert graphical knowledge of the programming language.
+The overall process of \modelname is illustrated in Figure~\ref{fig:illus}.

-\minisection{Syntax Knowledge Base Preparation} We analyze the syntax and control information of code blocks and extract their graphical views to better represent the codes.
-This process can be formulated as, $\forall c_i \in D_{\text{pool}}$:

-where $c_i$ is the raw code block and $g_i$ is the extracted graphical view of the corresponding code block.

-\minisection{Knowledge Querying} Given a target problem to be completed, we generate informative query of it and use it to retrieve knowledge from the constructed knowledge base.
-The process can be formulated as:

-where $q$ denotes the query content, $p$ denotes the target problem, and $i$ is the returned index of the Top-1 relevant content stored in the constructed knowledge base.

-\minisection{Knowledge Augmented Generation} After obtaining the knowledge index, we access the corresponding entry of the knowledge base and obtain the graphical syntax knowledge to inform the LLMs for enhanced code generation.
-The process can be formulated as: